DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 At the roots of their wings was the organ that produced magic power.
 And the monster crushed this vital organ of the angel with it's hand, forcing him down onto the floor.
-Even though heaven lord Alfreyja boasted great physical strength, the rasterrizer monster was able to overpower the angel.
+Even though heaven lord Alfreyja boasted great physical strength, the rasterizer monster was able to overpower the angel.

 "Are you rebelling against me!?'